icon: 🅿️

 Malls should have mandatory valet parking.
 Maybe not all malls, but at least malls that are big enough to need multi-level parking.

 Take West Edmonton Mall as an example.
 If any mall were to have valet parking, WEM, being the largest in North America, would really benefit from it.
-(Right now, just the hotel has a valet service.)
+(At the time of writing, just the hotel has a valet service.)
 If one goes to the mall in the early evening or on weekends, the parking lot is a madhouse.
+It's even worse if you, like me, have a "tall" vehicle.

 Most men that I know usually drop off their passengers at one of the many entrances, and then spend 15 minutes parking their car and walking back to their party.
 When the shopping trip is over, they then have to leave the group (at least) 15 minutes early, probably walk to the other side of the mall, and then remember which level they parked at and where to pick up their friends.